tkelman/GLUT.jl/README.md

 ###Some usage quirks:

-- You must use glutdestroywindow() to quit a Julia-GLUT instance (press 'q' in any of the NeHe examples to quit), just like you would in C-GLUT code.
-Trying to 'break' out of the GLUT main loop does not work.  glutdestroywindow() will close your current Julia REPL session.
+- You must use glutDestroyWindow() to quit a Julia-GLUT instance (press 'q' in any of the NeHe examples to quit), just like you would in C-GLUT code.
+Trying to 'break' out of the GLUT main loop does not work.  glutDestroyWindow() will close your current Julia REPL session.

 #Loading and using images as OpenGL textures